 The Michigan Constitution authorizes the Supreme Court to provide for the confidentiality of complaints to and investigations by the Commission, Michigan Constitution; article 6, section 30.
-The court rules provide that complaints and investigations are privileged and confidential, subject to certain exceptions, unless and until a formal complaint is issued.
-MCR 9.221.
+The court rules provide that complaints and investigations are privileged and confidential, subject to certain exceptions, unless and until a public complaint is issued.
+MCR 9.261.

-Pursuant to MCR 9.221(D), when formal proceedings are instituted, the formal complaint, answer, and all subsequent pleadings, the formal hearing, and the hearing before the commission provided for in MCR 9.216 are open to the public.
-Materials filed with and proceedings before the commission prior to the issuance of a formal complaint remain confidential unless offered into evidence in a formal hearing.
-Commission deliberations during formal proceedings remain confidential.
+Pursuant to MCR 9.261(D), when public proceedings are instituted, the complaint, answer, and all subsequent filings, the hearing, and the hearing before the commission provided for in MCR 9.241 are open to the public.
+Materials filed with and proceedings before the commission prior to the issuance of a complaint remain confidential unless offered into evidence in a formal hearing.
+Commission deliberations during public proceedings remain confidential.

-Additional provisions addressing discretionary waiver of confidentiality or privilege, a public safety exception, and terms of disclosure to the grievant, state court administrator, and attorney grievance commission are also contained within MCR 9.221.
+Additional provisions addressing discretionary waiver of confidentiality or privilege, a public safety exception, and terms of disclosure to the grievant, state court administrator, attorney grievance commission and the local chief judge (if a respondent is a magistrate or referee) are also contained within MCR 9.261.